Malta

 Local authorities shall be entitled, in exercising their powers, to co-operate and, within the framework of the law, to form consortia with other local authorities in order to carry out tasks of common interest.

-According to Article 37(1) of the Local Councils Act two or more local councils may discharge their functions jointly and they may also arrange for the discharge of these functions by a joint committee of theirs or by an officer of one of them.
-Furthermore, under Article 37(2) of the Act, local councils having such an arrangement may meet in joint session to discuss the discharge of the functions to which the arrangement relates and all Councillors shall be entitled to participate and vote where required unless the arrangement otherwise provides.
+The law further establishes that local councils having such a cooperation arrangement “may meet in joint session to discuss the discharge of the functions to which the arrangement relates, and all councillors shall be entitled to participate and vote where required unless the arrangement otherwise provides” (Article 37.2 LGA).

 Article 10.2